timescale/docs/timescaledb/getting-started/create-cagg/create-cagg-policy.md

   <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/getting-started/continuous-aggregate-policy.jpg" alt="Continuous aggregate with refresh policy"/>

-## Creating a continuous aggregate refresh policy
+## Create a continuous aggregate refresh policy

 To refresh your continuous aggregate on a schedule, set up an automatic refresh policy.
 Automatic refresh policies are considered a best practice in TimescaleDB and should be created for most continuous aggregates.
-Using the automated [continuous aggregate policy][auto-refresh] to update continuous aggregate data allows you to "set it and forget it.", ensuring that new hypertable data will be materialized over time as it is inserted into the database.
+Using the automated [continuous aggregate policy][auto-refresh] to update continuous aggregate data allows you to "set it and forget it," ensuring that new hypertable data will be materialized over time as it is inserted into the database.

 <procedure>

-### Create a continuous aggregate refresh policy
+### Creating a continuous aggregate refresh policy
 1. Using the following SQL, create an auto-updating policy for the continuous aggregate `stock_candlestick_daily`: